iDentitY4/BatteryInfo/README.md

 # BatteryInfo

 This is the C# implementation of the app, check out the Python version on my profile.
+Also, this is my first time using C# so, sorry about the terrible code.
+But it works...

 A tool for Android-like battery monitoring.
 You can find the built .exe in BatteryInfo/BatteryInfo/obj/Release/